WNKN

-WNKN (105.9 MHz "The Oasis") is a commercial FM radio station licensed to Middletown, Ohio, and serving parts of the Cincinnati and Dayton metropolitan areas.
-It broadcasts a classic hits radio format and is owned by Grant County Broadcasters, Inc. The playlist leans toward Soft AC, playing hits from the 1960s, 70s and 80s.
+WNKN (105.9 FM) is a commercial radio station licensed to Middletown, Ohio, and serving parts of the Cincinnati and Dayton metropolitan areas.
+It broadcasts a Catholic radio format and is owned by Relevant Radio.

 WNKN has an effective radiated power (ERP) of 34,000 watts.
 The transmitter is on Rosendale Road near Breiel Boulevard in Middletown.
 WNKN's tower is shared with former sister station WPFB 910 AM.

 History

 WPFB-FM and WPBF

 The station first signed on the air on July 1, 1959.
 Its call sign was WPFB-FM.
 At first, WPFB-FM simulcast its AM sister station, WPFB 910 AM.
 WPFB-FM was the first FM station in Ohio and the 13th in the United States to broadcast in FM stereo.
 It had several format changes over the years, playing Soul, R&B and Urban Gospel in the late 1970s.

 In the early 1980s, the station switched to disco music, as "Disco 106 FM" after changing the call letters to WPBF.
 That only lasted a few years.
 Alan Matthews was hired as program director and flipped the format to Soft AC as "Mellow 106 FM".
 In 1984 the station gave up the AC format to go Top 40 as "Rock 106."
 That led to the confusion with Rock 40 outlet WSKS 96 Rock.
 While keeping the CHR format, WPBF added the word "New" as "New Rock 106."
 But then, a few months later WGTZ Z-93 debuted commercial free with a much stronger signal into Dayton.
-Then in 1986 WPBF changed to a Southern Gospel format and added Bluegrass music to the mix.
+Then in 1986, WPBF changed to a Southern Gospel format and added Bluegrass music to the mix.
 The call sign switched back to WPFB-FM from 1986 to 1988, blending bluegrass and classic country as "The New 105.9, Dayton's Country Rebel!"
 It maintained a country music format from 1988 until 2011 when the station was sold to Northern Kentucky University.